Now Open - Burke Mountain Discovery Centre and Ibex Café + Kitchen

 Overall likes and dislikes on the aspects proposed in the Master Plan

-In July 2017, the development took its first significant step forward with changes to the Official Community Plan (OCP) and approvals of policies and guidelines for the development of the site.
+In July 2017, the development took its first significant step forward with changes to the Citywide Official Community Plan (CWOCP) and approvals of policies and guidelines for the development of the site.

 Since 2017, the City has been actively planning for the development of the Village, including road construction and servicing and planning for the new community centre.

-Development Phasing Strategy - To determine how and when parcels within the PCNC will be released for sale.
+Development Phasing Strategy - To determine how and when parcels within the Master Plan area will be released for sale.
 This is essential to ensuring the right mix of commercial uses that both serves the daily needs of the residents and also allows the businesses to thrive.

 Detailed design of public spaces - Critical to establishing a strong neighbourhood identity that will provide functional and well-designed public spaces.